jainadit27/Pigeon/README.md

 # Pigeon
 SMS client based on Allo design.
-The app uses following libraries
+The app supports following functionalities-

-com.android.support:appcompat-v7

-com.android.support:support-v4

-com.android.support:design

-com.android.support:recyclerview-v7

-com.android.support:cardview-v7

-com.google.android.gms:play-services-drive

-com.jakewharton:butterknife
+1. View All SMS in beautiful UI inpired by Google Allo
+2. Full text SMS search
+3. Ready for Android M